 Read for L.I.F.E.
 (Adult Literacy Program)

 Read for L.I.F.E. is a program of the Findlay-Hancock County Public Library designed to improve literacy in Hancock County.
 The program uses volunteers trained to act as tutors on a one-on-one basis with adult non-readers.
 Our tutoring services are free.
+Scroll down to the bottom to view/print a PDF of the student application and/or the tutor application.

 READ FOR L.I.F.E.
 (Literacy Is For Everyone) FACTS: READ FOR L.I.F.E.
 (Literacy Is For Everyone) FACTS: